sategie/Amebo/README.md

 The Amebo app was designed as a social media platform to share interesting content with other people.
 It promotes social interaction by giving users the ability to comment on posts, like posts and follow users whose posts they find interesting.

+This project utilizes two separate repositories.
+One for the frontend and another for the backend.

+The frontend is designed using the [React](https://react.dev/) Library.

+The backend utilizes [Django Rest Framework](https://www.django-rest-framework.org/) and the repository for this can be found [here](https://github.com/sategie/amebo_drf)

 ## Agile Methodology

 An agile approach was adopted in designing this project.